Wallpapers: If Paradise is half as nice.

 Is your furnishing rather classical?
 Then individual strips of wallpaper with creative patterns could also bring you the kimono feeling to your apartment.
 Thereby, the motto is also back-to-nature: this season, different manufacturers will make your walls bloom.
 With palm tree patterns and exotic plants, you will bring the jungle into your living room with the new jungle trend.

-I placed my kimono moment behind our classic sofa: An extraordinary flowering of exotic blooms treated in the unique Lacroix style with candy stripe overlays.
+I placed a kimono moment behind one classic sofa: An extraordinary flowering of exotic blooms treated in the unique Lacroix style with candy stripe overlays.
 In the most beautiful colour combinations and printed onto heavyweight non-woven grounds for easy hanging.
 Name – Malmaison relates to the Chateau Malmaison, bought by Josephine de Beauharnais, Napoleon Bonapartes wife during the Directoire era.
 Three strips, which were quickly put up and can be seasonally changed just as quickly, were sufficient for this.

 My personal favorites also include: